• Skip to primary navigation

 Overhead shot of Thai Red Curry with Eggplant and Sweet Peppers in a bowl ready to be shared.

-• For this recipe, look for Globe, Italian or Japanese eggplant.
+• Eggplant: look for Globe, Italian or Japanese eggplant.
 I like Globe (pictured above) because that’s what the farms grow here.
 Choose an eggplant with smooth, shiny skin, a firm texture and with a green stem (no browning or mushyness).

-• Use any color of sweet peppers you like.
+• Bell Peppers: use any color of sweet peppers you like.
 Red and yellow tend to be sweeter than green.
 They’re all good!

-• This Vegetarian Thai Red Curry recipe calls for 1/4 tsp of red pepper flakes (chili flakes), for a spicy of about 4.
+• How Spicy? this recipe calls for 1/4 tsp of red pepper flakes (chili flakes), for a spicy of about 4.
 Another pinch should take it up to a 5!
 Remember there’s spice in the red curry paste too.

 Overhead shot of Thai Red Curry with Eggplant and Sweet Peppers in a bowl ready to be shared.